rfern565/micropositioner_ssi/README.md

-# Micropositioner SSI Control System
+# PID & SSI Control System

 This project is part of an ongoing effort to develop a high-precision nanopositioning stage using piezoelectric actuators and a 12-bit absolute SSI (Synchronous Serial Interface) encoder.
-The primary goal is to build a low-cost, high-accuracy control system capable of sub-micron repeatability across X, Y, and Z axes.

 ### Overview